Find fishing spots near you with Fishbrain's interactive crowd-sourced map

 Fishing regulations in Maryland can change throughout the year.
 Make sure to check this page before fishing for the most up to date rules and regulations for the current season.
 Local regulations govern when you can fish, the max size of the fish you can keep, how many fish you can keep, and more.

-Below you will see fishing regulations for catching Smallmouth bass as of June 4th, 2026.
+Below you will see fishing regulations for catching Blue catfish as of July 15th, 2026.
 To view regulations for a different fish species, please click on your preferred species in the drop-down.

 Seasons